-In both case studies, the uncertainty of the model appears to increase as the MPs accumulation is increased.
-As the mussel grows in the North Sea, the mean value and standard deviation of MPs accumulation is increased during the same season every year, illustrating the effect of the mussel's weight.
-Moreover, the seasonal variability of the MPs accumulation appears to be related with the seasonality of CHL-a concentration.
-This is apparent during each year's spring: when CHL-a concentration peaks at its maximum value (~30 mg m-3; see Fig. 1), the filtration rate is decreased (Riisgard et al., 2003, 2011), leading to lower MPs accumulation by the mussel and thus lower model's uncertainty.
-In the N. Ionian Sea, the effect of the mussel's weight is more apparent in the early months (~ 6 months), resulting on higher MPs accumulation and model uncertainty as the mussel grows.
-Afterwards, the seasonality of both CHL-a concentration and temperature plays the major role.
-During summer, when the CHL-a concentration is progressively decreased, reaching minimum values (~0.7 mg m-3) and temperature is increased (>20° C), the filtration rate is significantly decreased or stopped, resulting in lower MPs accumulation and lower model's uncertainty.
-This is in line with studies reporting that the mussel suspends the filtering activity and thus closes its valves until better conditions occur (Pascoe et al., 2009, Rissgard et al., 2011).
+tainty.
+In the N Ionian Sea, the effect of the mussel's weight is more apparent in the early months (~ 6 months), resulting in higher MPs accumulation and model uncertainty as the mussel grows.
+Afterwards, the seasonality of both CHL a concentration and temperature plays the major role.
+During summer, when the CHL a concentration is progressively decreased, reaching minimum values (~ 0.7 mg m-3), and temperature is increased (> 20 °C), the filtration rate is significantly decreased or stopped, resulting in lower MPs accumulation and lower model uncertainty.
+This is in line with studies reporting that the mussel suspends the filtering activity and thus closes its valves until better conditions occur (Pascoe et al., 2009; Riisgård et al., 2011).
 Overall, the available field data lie within the model's uncertainty, apart from the North Sea case, where the range of field data variability and model uncertainty dot not overlap significantly at the time of the observations.

-Moreover, to evaluate the scenario adopted with the set-up of the previous experiments (random C{env} at a daily time step) 3 additional model runs are performed in each study area, adopting each time different stochastic sequences of daily random C{env} values within the observed range, which is considered to reflect the high spatial and temporal variability of the environmental MPs concentration.
-The mean value and standard deviation of these "stochastic" runs lie most of the time within the standard deviation of the overall model's uncertainty in both case study areas (Fig. 9 and Fig. 10).
+Moreover, to evaluate the scenario adopted with the setup of the previous experiments (random C{env} at a daily time step) three additional model runs are performed in each study area, adopting each time different stochastic sequences of daily random C{env} values within the observed range, which is considered to reflect the high spatial and temporal variability in the environmental MPs concentration.
+The mean value and standard deviation of these "stochastic" runs lie most of the time within the standard deviation of the overall model uncertainty in both case study areas (Figs. 9 and 10).

-3.4 Sensitivity and Regression analysis results
+3.4 Sensitivity and regression analysis results

-The results of the sensitivity experiments regarding the MPs accumulation by the mussels are shown in Fig. 11 and 12 for the North Sea and N. Ionian Sea respectively.
-The comparison between the intertidal and subtidal mussel of the North Sea revealed that both +10% and -10% perturbation of CHL-a and X_k have a slightly lower effect on the MPs accumulation by the intertidal mussel which is probably attributed to the intermittent feeding periods experienced by the individual due to the tide effect.
-As far as the temperature effect, both +10% and -10% perturbed value led to higher sensitivity on the MPs accumulation by the intertidal mussel, due to the adopted modified temperature relation during low tide.
-Especially, if the mussel's body temperature change during air exposure would be considered, the perturbed temperature will probably affect even more the MPs accumulation on the intertidal than the subtidal mussel.
-The sensitivity of the C{env} on the MPs accumulation when perturbed either +10% or -10% is almost the same for the intertidal and subtidal mussel, indicating that the environmental MPs concentration affects similarly both mussels, regardless the continuous or intermittent feeding-excretion process.
+The results of the sensitivity experiments regarding the MPs accumulation by the mussels are shown in Figs. 11 and 12 for the North Sea and N Ionian Sea respectively.
+The comparison between the intertidal and subtidal mussel of the North Sea revealed that both +10% and -10% perturbation of CHL a and X_k have a slightly lower effect on the MPs accumulation by the intertidal mussel, which is probably attributed to the intermittent feeding periods experienced by the individual due to the tide effect.
+As far as the temperature effect, both a +10% and -10% perturbed value led to higher sensitivity to the MPs accumulation by the intertidal mussel, due to the adopted modified temperature relation during low tide.
+Especially, if the mussel's body temperature change during air exposure would be considered, the perturbed temperature will probably affect the MPs accumulation even more for the intertidal than the subtidal mussel.
+The sensitivity of the $C{\rm env}$ to the MPs accumulation when perturbed either +10 % or -10% is almost the same for the intertidal and subtidal mussel, indicating that the environmental MPs concentration affects similarly both mussels, regardless the continuous or intermittent feeding-excretion process.